f-ras/hobby-projects/README.md

 ## Tools

-### Dectohex-converter: &ensp ➼ Tool to convert decimals to hexadecimals.
+### Dectohex-converter:   ➼ Tool to convert decimals to hexadecimals.

 Current output is currently all hexadecimal numbers between: 0 // 0x0 => .. <= 4096 // 0x1000.
 Source code can output up to unsigned long long max: 1,844,674,407,370,955,1615 // 0xffffffffffffffff.